mjkahlke/gtab/README.md

 ## Futures

-`gtab` does a fair job of generating tabs for common guitar chords played in most forms of Western music, but it does get a few wrong.
+**gtab** does a fair job of generating tabs for common guitar chords played in most forms of Western music, but it does get a few wrong.

 Some areas of improvement are:
-- generate tabs that aren't centered off the root note/fret location
+- generate tabs that aren't based off the root note/fret location
 - do a better job of determining whether a chord is playable
 - support for additional chord formulas e.g. chord inversions and added notes
 - support for alternate guitar tunings